 1. Bauxite mining

-Aluminium production starts with the raw material bauxite, which contains 15-25 percent aluminium and is mostly found in a belt around the equator.
+Aluminium production starts with the raw material bauxite, which contains 15-25% aluminium and is mostly found in a belt around the equator.
 There are around 29 billion tonnes of known reserves of bauxite and at the current rate of extraction, these reserves will last us more than 100 years.
-There are, however, vast undiscovered resources that may extend the time perspective to 250-340 years.
+There are, however, vast undiscovered resources that may extend that to 250-340 years.

 2. Alumina refining

 Using the Bayer process, alumina (aluminium oxide) is extracted from bauxite in a refinery.
 The alumina is then used to produce the primary metal at a ratio of 2:1 (2 tonnes of alumina = 1 tonne of aluminium).

 The aluminium atom in alumina is bonded to oxygen and needs to be broken by electrolysis to produce aluminium metal.
 This is done in large production lines and is an energy-intensive process requiring a lot of electricity.
 Using renewable power and continuously improving our production methods is an important means to meet our goal of being carbon neutral in a lifecycle perspective by 2020.

 Hydro supplies the market with over 3 million tonnes of aluminium casthouse products annually, making us a leading supplier of extrusion ingot, sheet ingot, foundry alloys and high-purity aluminium with a global presence.
 The most common uses of primary aluminium are extruding, rolling and casting:

 4.1 Aluminium extruding

 Extrusion allows for shaping aluminium into almost any form imaginable using ready-made or tailored profiles.